razvaneski/AssemblyARM/README.md

 # AssemblyARM

-Docker based tool for running Assembly x86 on ARM machines.
+Debian-based tool for running Assembly x86 on ARM machines, using Docker.

+Created for Macs using Apple Silicon.
+May or may not work on other ARM devices.

 # How do I install it?